 You have the option to transfer all completed courses from the UBC Award of Achievement in Intercultural Communication toward the more comprehensive program, the UBC Certificate in Intercultural Studies.

 This part-time program consists of one required and two elective courses, totalling 120 hours.
 Courses are either 100% online, in-class or a mixture of both (in-class workshops with online seminars).
-The length of each course varies from four to eight weeks, with the exception of the Training for Intercultural and Diversity Trainers, which is five days in-class.
+The length of each course varies from four to seven weeks, except Training for Intercultural and Diversity Trainers, which is two weeks online and three days in-class.

 You are evaluated in each course on the basis of standards and competencies established by facilitators, program administrators and an advisory board.
 At the end of each course, you will be notified of successful or unsuccessful completion.

 UBC Extended Learning recommends that students have the following technology requirements to keep up with the program and complete projects and assignments online.

 Our curriculum blends your experience with our concepts, theories and methods to increase your ability to work cross-culturally.
 It highlights current theoretical models that explore diverse perspectives, values, approaches and skills that enable you to work with confidence and increased understanding in international and multicultural settings.

 Examine specific cases, analyze your own experiences and collaborate with fellow participants as well as online facilitators to reach a higher level of competency in dealing with people from diverse backgrounds.
 Assignments are designed for you to apply what you learn to specific cases and situations from your own professional or personal life.
 You should be prepared to spend five to seven hours per week completing learning activities, including readings, assignments, asynchronous group discussions and other projects.
 For courses with an online component, you are required to log in to the course website at least every other day.